Yandex Cloud

 • What does the ThrottlingException error mean?

-This page shows answers to the questions about Managed Service for YDB.
-For frequently asked questions about YDB, see the documentation.
+This page provides answers to common questions about Managed Service for YDB.
+For frequently asked questions about YDB, see this article.

 Managed Service for YDB databases in serverless modeManaged Service for YDB databases in serverless mode